ytten/NanoSafari/README.md

 ## Grouped Iterative Validation and Information Extraction (GIVE) Framework

 To use the GIVE framework, please navigate to the `GIVE` directory and specify your configuration in the `config.yaml` file.
-Papers are preprocessed using **Grobid** and **S2ORC-pdf2json** tools, which output structured data into CSV files for subsequent processing.
+Papers are preprocessed using **Grobid** and **S2ORC-pdf2json** tools, which output structured data into `JSON` files.
+Here we process the `JSON` into CSV files for further processing.

 Once the configuration is set up, execute the following command to start the extraction: